apache/mesos/docs/authorization.md

 The currently supported `Actions` are :

+1. "register_frameworks" : Register Frameworks
-1. "run_tasks" : Run tasks/executors
+2. "run_tasks" : Run tasks/executors
-2. "receive_offers" : Receive offers
-3. "http_get" : HTTP GET access
+3. "shutdown_frameworks" : Shutdown frameworks
-4. "http_put" : HTTP_PUT access

 The currently supported `Subjects` are :

+1. "principals"
-1. "principals" : Framework principals (used by "run_tasks" and "receive_offers" actions)
+	- Framework principals (used by "register_frameworks" and "run_tasks" actions)
-2. "usernames" : Username used in HTTP Basic/Digest authentication. (used by "http_get" and "http_put" actions)
-3. "ips" : IP Addresses of the clients (used by "http_get" and "http_put" actions)
-4. "hostnames" : Hostnames of the clients (used by "http_get" and "http_put" actions)
+	- Usernames (used by "shutdown_frameworks" action)

 The currently supported `Objects` are :

+1. "roles" : Resource roles that framework can register with (used by "register_frameworks" action)
-1. "users" : Unix user to launch the task/executor as (used by "run_tasks" action)
+2. "users" : Unix user to launch the task/executor as (used by "run_tasks" action)
-2. "roles" : Resource roles to receive offers from (used by "receive_offers" action)
-3. "urls" : HTTP URL endpoint exposed by the master (used by "http_get" and "http_put" actions)
+3. "framework_principals" : Framework principals that can be shutdown by HTTP POST (used by "shutdown_frameworks" action).

-> NOTE: Both `Subjects` and `Objects` can take a list of strings or special values (`ANY` and `NONE`).
+> NOTE: Both `Subjects` and `Objects` can take a list of strings or special values (`ANY` or `NONE`).

 ## How does it work?

 The Mesos master checks the ACLs to verify whether a request is authorized or not.

+For example, when a framework (re-)registers with the master, the "register_frameworks" ACLs are checked to see if the framework (`FrameworkInfo.principal`) is authorized to receive offers for the given resource role (`FrameworkInfo.role`).
+If not authorized, the framework is not allowed to (re-)register and gets an `Error` message back (which aborts the scheduler driver).

-For example, when  a framework launches a task, "run_tasks" ACLs are checked to see if the framework (`FrameworkInfo.principal`) is authorized to run the task/executor as the given user.
+Similarly, when a framework launches a task(s), "run_tasks" ACLs are checked to see if the framework (`FrameworkInfo.principal`) is authorized to run the task/executor as the given `user`.
 If not authorized, the launch is rejected and the framework gets a TASK_LOST.

-Similarly, when a framework (re-)registers the Mesos master checks whether it is authorized to receive offers for given resource role (`FrameworkInfo.role`).
-If not authorized, the framework is not allowed to (re-)register and gets an Error message back.
+In the same vein, when a user/principal attempts to shutdown a framework through the "/shutdown" HTTP endpoint on the master, "shutdown_frameworks" ACLs are checked to see if the `principal` is authorized to shutdown the given framework.
+If not authorized, the shutdown is rejected and the user receives an `Unauthorized` HTTP response.

-While not yet implemented, GET/PUT access to HTTP endpoints exposed by the Mesos master will be authorized in a similar way.

 There are couple of important things to note:

 1. ACLs are matched in the order that they are setup.
 In other words, the first matching ACL determines whether a request is authorized or not.

 2. If none of the specified ACLs match the given request, whether the request is authorized or not is defined by `ACLs.permissive` field.
-By default this "true" i.e., a non-matching request is authorized.
+By default this is "true" i.e., a non-matching request is authorized.

 ## Examples